-We are pleased to announce the Summer 2017 Thursday Expert Speaker Series Schedule.
-Admission to these presentations is $5.00 per person.
-Youth 16 and under attend for free.
-The July 20th, 27th & August 17th presentations begin at 2:00 pm in the Community School Library (entrance through the Natural History Exhibit door).
-The August 10th birding expedition goes from 9:00 am – 11:00 am, Helliwell Park.
+We are pleased to announce the Summer 2018 Thursday Expert Speaker Series Schedule.
+Admission to these presentations is $5.00 per adult.
+Youth 18 and under attend for free.
+Presentations begin at 2:00 pm in the Community School Library (entrance through the Natural History Exhibit door).

 Thursday, July 19th – Eileen Van der Flier-Keller, “Pebbles, Rocks, and the Stories they Tell”

 In this interactive presentation, Eileen will identify pebbles and rocks and explore the stories they tell.